azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 Let's go ahead and start the function using the debug mode.

-Then we go into the portal and insert a *Customer Item* into the *Customer Container*:
+Then we go into the portal and insert a *customer item* into the *Customer Container*:

 ```json
 {